dsa-ou/algoesup/README.md

 The Jekyll installation instructions include how to install Ruby.
 Bundler is usually automatically installed during the Ruby installation.

-GitHub recommends to regularly do `bundle update github-pages` to mawe sure the local site preview looks like the GitHub Pages one.
+GitHub recommends to regularly do `bundle update github-pages` to ensure that the local site preview looks like on GitHub Pages.

 After accepting a commit to folder `DeepNote/`, the owners will upload the updated files to the DeepNote project linked above.